 It’s also important to remember that screening tests are designed to detect cancers – or precancerous cell changes – at an early, curable stage before any symptoms have developed.
 If you already have any symptoms such as bleeding, unusual discharge or pain you should see your doctor straight away – don’t wait until your next screening test is due.

 Cervical cancer screening tests

-From late 2017, screening for cervical cancer will involve having a human papillomavirus (HPV) test every 5 years, from age 25 (or 2 years after first having sex - whichever is later) to age 74.
-This will replace 2-yearly Pap smear tests from age 18 (or 2 years after first having sexual contact - whichever is later) to 70 years.
+From December 2017, screening for cervical cancer will involve having a human papillomavirus (HPV) test every 5 years, from age 25 (or 2 years after first having sex – whichever is later) to age 74.
+This replaces 2-yearly Pap smear tests from age 18 (or 2 years after first having sexual contact – whichever is later) to 70 years.

-When the new screening programme is introduced, women will be invited to attend for their first HPV test 2 years after their last Pap smear test.
+With the introduction of the new screening programme, women will be invited to attend for their first HPV test 2 years after their last Pap smear test.
 If the results are normal, screening will then be recommended every 5 years.

 So, in general, the main changes are:

 - the age at which you start having cervical cancer screening – 25 instead of 18 years;

 - how often you have a screening test – every 5 years instead of every 2 years; and

 - the age that you stop being tested – 74 instead of 70 years.

 Almost all cervical cancers are caused by persistent infection with certain types of human papillomavirus (HPV), which you can be exposed to through sexual contact.